tequeter/dryspec/UI-Codex.md

   I’ll draft a concise Constitution with:
   - A one-paragraph description of the CLI and why it exists.
   - A short list of Python best practices aligned with your goals.
-  - A project-specific Specification index based on LeanSDD’s FR/NFR/Glossary/Architecture/Subsystem structure.
+  - A project-specific Specification index based on DrySpec’s FR/NFR/Glossary/Architecture/Subsystem structure.

   Before I write it, a couple of clarifications:
   1) Do you expect multiple subsystems (e.g., CLI, sync engine, storage), or keep it as one subsystem for now?